-I went to Rwanda in 2006 as a journalist, a decade after the genocide that wiped out over a million people, to explore the connections between forgiveness and grief.
-I spent a month travelling in the 10,000 hills with a guide, interviewing genocide survivors at the churches and schools where there were still bloodstains on the walls and the bones of anonymous victims carefully stacked on shelves.
+I went to Rwanda in 2006 as a journalist, twelve years after the genocide that wiped out over a million people, to explore the connections between forgiveness, grief and reconciliation.
+I spent a month traveling in the 10,000 hills, interviewing genocide survivors at the small churches and schools where there were still bloodstains on the walls and the bones of anonymous victims carefully stacked on shelves.
 It struck me that I was always the only one at these memorials.
-The guides were survivors, usually women, whose families and friends had been murdered at the site.We talked about our shared history, and I felt a deep connection with them — not just as a Jew but also a human being whose soul ached for humanity.
+The guides were genocide survivors, usually women, whose families and friends had been murdered at the site.We talked about our shared history, and I felt a deep connection with them — not just as a Jew but also a human being whose soul ached for humanity.
 It wasn’t that I had gone through the horror they experienced, but we shared a common bond of compassion.

-Now, more than ever, I believe the world needs Amahoro.
+Now, more than ever, I believe the world needs amahoro.